yuqiii-wang/KnowledgeNotes/math/slam/vslam/camera_types.md

 Requiring camera constant movement/translation to find multiple key frames to detect disparity.

 Scale Ambiguity: in figure (a), a camera moved forward and observed a pair of feature dots spanning two meter wide; in figure (b), a camera moved forward and observed an one-meter wide two dot feature pair.
-However, both scenarios see the same correspondance points on the monocular camera view, before and after camera moving forward motion, hence defined the scale ambiguity issue.
+However, both scenarios see the same correspondance points on the monocular camera view, and camera itself cannot determine actual width of the feature pair, hence defined the scale ambiguity issue.

 ![monocular_scale_ambiguity](imgs/monocular_scale_ambiguity.png   "monocular_scale_ambiguity")